 The Essential Habitation Equipment is defined as the items of fluids required for the safe and proper functioning of habitation equipment.
-As the gas and freshwater are now included in the MRO, by definition, this means the mass of water in the toilet system flush tank.
+This means the mass of a full tank of LPG and the water in the toilet system flush tank.